 Computer Models of Chemical Activity

-Using structural data to generate activity predictions for new or poorly characterized chemicals can inform decisions about further testing needs.
+Using structural data to generate activity predictions for new or poorly characterized chemicals can help researchers and regulators make decisions about further testing needs.

 |Open-source quantitative structure-property relationship tools||NICEATM and collaborators at EPA developed tools that use molecular structures to predict the physicochemical features for a wide range of substances.||

 |Quantitative structure–activity relationship (QSAR) models to screen for potential skin sensitizers||NICEATM and collaborators at the University of North Carolina-Chapel Hill (UNC-CH) developed QSAR models of human data that can either be combined with or used instead of animal data to screen for potential skin sensitizers.||

 |Open-source tools for predicting estrogen and androgen receptor pathway activity||NICEATM is creating open-source versions of published computational models to predict activity relevant to endocrine disruption.
 Predictions from these models are available through NICEATM's Integrated Chemical Environment (ICE) resource.||

 |QSAR models to predict critical parameters for in vitro to in vivo extrapolation (IVIVE)||NICEATM—as part of an open-source workflow for IVIVE—is developing QSAR models to predict properties, such as solubility in oily vs. aqueous solutions, that affect how substances behave in biological systems.||In progress|